Substra/substra-documentation/docs/source/index.rst

 Installation
 ^^^^^^^^^^^^

-To install the two python libraries and the CLI run the following command:
+Install substra and substrafl with the following command:

 .. code-block:: console